|

 Biography

-As the Associate Dean of Research and Director of the Center of Excellence, Dr. Fidel also oversees all research conducted at the dental school.
-He serves as Principal Investigator of a $10.7 million Center of Biomedical Research Excellence (COBRE) grant from the NIH (National Center for Research Resources-NCRR) for the dental school to develop promising junior faculty into independent researchers.
-He also serves as Principal Investigator of the $3.35 million grant from the LA Board of Regents to establish a South Louisiana Institute of Infectious Disease Research.
+He has served as Principal Investigator of a $10.7 million Center of Biomedical Research Excellence (COBRE) grant from the NIH (National Center for Research Resources-NCRR) for the dental school to develop promising junior faculty into independent researchers.
+He has also served as Principal Investigator of the $3.35 million grant from the LA Board of Regents to establish a South Louisiana Institute of Infectious Disease Research.

 Research Interests

-The Fidel laboratories are currently funded under several sources from the NIH, including the National Institute for Dental and Craniofacial Research (NIDCR) and the National Institute for Allergy and Infectious Diseases (NIAID).
+The Fidel laboratories have been funded under several sources from the NIH, including the National Institute for Dental and Craniofacial Research (NIDCR) and the National Institute for Allergy and Infectious Diseases (NIAID).
 Studies in the Fidel laboratory focus on host defense against mucosal infections caused by the fungus, Candida albicans.
 Research in vaginal candidiasis is in both humans and animal models.
 The research has recently revealed a paradigm shift away from adaptive immune deficiencies as a cause of infection to innate immune mechanisms playing a role in both susceptibility and resistance to infection.
 Research in oral candidiasis is focused in HIV-infected individuals.
-This research is focused on the protective role of CD8 T cells.
+This research is focused on the protective role of CD8 T cells and the role of the oral microbiome in the pathogenesis of disease.
 In addition oral and vaginal epithelial cell antifungal immune mechanisms are being studied.
-Finally, the role of vaginal and oral Candida biofilms in the pathogenesis of vaginitis and denture stomatitis is being studied through a collaboration with the Noverr laboratory

 Research Interests--Keywords